daos-stack/daos/docs/QSG/qemu-vms.md

 log_file: /tmp/daos_agent.log
 control_log_mask: DEBUG
 ```
-6. Restart services.
+6. Start services.
-    On daos-server VM run `systemctl restart daos_server`.
-On daos-client VM run `systemctl restart daos_agent`.
+    On daos-server VM run `systemctl enable daos_server` to enable daos\_server service.
+Run `systemctl start daos_server` to start it.
+On daos-client VM run `systemctl enable daos_agent` to enable daos\_agent service.
+Run `systemctl start daos_agent` to start it.
 If everything is correct, you should be able to experiment with this minimal DAOS setup.
 Try to create pools, containers, and mount POSIX FSes.

 ## Possible Issues

 1. If `dmg` returns error complaining not knowing daos-server.
 You can add the daos-server IP and name to /etc/hosts.
 2. daos-server fails.
 Check the `/tmp/daos_server.log` for ERROR messages.
 3. daos-server is up, but connections are rejected.
 Check if you have firewalld still turned on.
 Turn off firewalld `systemctl stop firewalld; systemctl disable firewalld`.